 Hilltop Orchards is an experience.
 No matter the time of year you visit, you’ll be in for fun, good eats, savory sips, and an engaging time all around.
 Better yet?
 Hilltop Orchards is committed to sustainable farming practices!
-Visitors can take a walk through the orchards or the property’s trails, pick apples seasonally, and participate in a cider or wine tasting at Hilltop’s Furnace Brook Winery.
+Visitors to this Berkshires gem can take a walk through the orchards or the property’s trails, pick apples seasonally, and participate in a cider or wine tasting at Hilltop’s Furnace Brook Winery.
 Be sure to swing by the farm store for the best apple cider donuts, seasonal produce, cider and wine, and other local goods.

 The Prairie Whale, Great Barrington

-The Prairie Whale offers a rural dining experience influenced by its New York City-owner’s culinary roots.
+The Prairie Whale offers a rural dining experience in the Berkshires influenced by its New York City-owner’s culinary roots.
 Committed to sourcing its ingredients locally, the changing menu reflects its farm-to-table ethos.
 It is a popular destination, but even if there’s a wait before you’re seated, the lawn games available will entertain you and make the time fly.

 Berkshire Mountain Bakery, Housatonic and Pittsfield

 With an owner who’s featured in Netflix’s Cooked, you know you’re in for a real treat when you set foot inside Berkshire Mountain Bakery!
 Applying European-style techniques, the business specializes in bread, but its Pittsfield location has a wider menu with pizza, salads, and more.
-Its homey style is unassuming, but once you take a bite, you will know firsthand the genuine passion for crafting experiential eating that is baked into the products.
+Its homey Berkshires style is unassuming, but once you take a bite, you will know firsthand the genuine passion for crafting experiential eating that is baked into the products.
 You might just want to grab an extra loaf to go!

 Barrington Brewery and Restaurant, Barrington

 Open in 1995, Barrington Brewery and Restaurant serves solar-brewed beer and locally-sourced fare.
 With excellent service, satisfying beverages, tasty meals, and a wonderful space indoors and out, a visit here will provide a homey, pleasurable time.
-Its extensive menu and filling portions make Barrington Brewery and Restaurant an especially good dinner spot if you’ve had an active day.
+Its extensive menu and filling portions make Barrington Brewery and Restaurant an especially good dinner spot in the Berkshires if you’ve had an active day.